Updated - April 20th at 5pm.

 Please note that the Toronto Rent Bank Program is available to any low-income household who is not able to make April rent payment as a result of the pandemic.
 They will provide interest-free loans to eligible

 To accommodate the changing needs of low-income tenants in this period, the Rent Bank Program has removed the in-person interview requirement.
 Loan repayments are also deferred for three months.

-Tenants who need assistance with April payment, please call 416-924-2543 and leave a message.
+Tenants who need assistance with April payment, please call 416-397-7368 (RENT) and leave a message.
 Neighbourhood Information Post's office is closed but staff continue to provide services remotely.
 Phone messages are returned within 24 hours.
 Intake will be conducted on the phone.
 NIP will do its

 best to process payments (payable to landlords) as soon as possible.